RaspberryPiFoundation/microbit-curriculum/en-GB/interactive-badge/index.md

 ![screenshot](images/badge-menu.png)

-+ You should then see your image on the micro:bit, to the right of the editor.
++ You should then see your image on the micro:bit.

 ![screenshot](images/badge-emulator.png)

 + You can also test your code on the micro:bit itself!
-To do this, click 'compile' on the menu at the bottom of the screen
+To do this, click 'compile' on the menu at the bottom of the screen.

 ![screenshot](images/badge-menu.png)